l3v5y/mpns/README.md

     * Including the `id` parameter when sending a tile
 * Only supported in Windows Phone 7.8+
     * Sending "flip" tiles
+* Only supported in Windows Phone 8+
+	* Sending "iconic" tiles

 ## Credits